 Land Use and Planning.
 Siskiyou Telephone has obtained a Special-Use Authorization Amendment #15 from USFS of the Klamath National Forest, which was submitted to the CPUC on September 12, 2018.
-The Caltrans Encroachment Permit for Phase 2 was submitted on June 14, 2019 hours (7:00 a.m. to 7:00 p.m.).
-Work on weekends would need to be coordinated with the Siskiyou County Planning Department.
+The Caltrans Encroachment Permit for NTP #3 was submitted on August 16, 2019

 Noise.
 BMPs for construction noise management will be implemented as outlined in APM NOI-1 to reduce construction noise exposure at noise-sensitive receptors and to avoid possible violations of local rules, standards, and ordinances during construction.
-Construction noise shall be confined to daytime, weekday
+Construction noise shall be confined to daytime, weekday hours (7:00 a.m. to 7:00 p.m.).
+Work on weekends would need to be coordinated with the Siskiyou County Planning Department.